 Phase 3 – Oral Interview and Written Personality Test

-Applicants for the 2021 Trooper class who pass the written tests will be scheduled for a 30-minute oral interview within three days.
-Those from out of state will be scheduled first.
+Applicants for the 2021 Trooper class who pass the written tests will be scheduled for a 30-minute oral interview via Microsoft Teams between May 5-14, 2021.

 Applicants must receive a favorable recommendation from the oral interview board to continue.
-The purpose of the interview is to determine if the candidate possesses the qualifications and the right temperament and attitude.
+The purpose of the interview is to determine if the candidate possesses the qualifications and appropriate temperament and attitude.
 Applicants must communicate effectively, speaking with confidence in a clear, concise manner.
 Another fraction of the candidate’s score is based on personal appearance.